johnthiriet/XamarinSamples/README.md

-# XamarinSamples
+# Xamarin samples

-Some Xamarin sample projects
+This repository is a collection of some Xamarin sample projects I create in order to demonstrate some technical points.